Course

 Ask yourself...

-1. Have you ever cared for a patient with a serious disability?
-Consider the ways in which even getting to the clinic or hospital where you work might be different or more challenging than for patients without a disability.
+1. Have you ever cared for a patient with a severe disability?
+Consider how even getting to the clinic or hospital where you work might be different or more challenging than for patients without a disability.

-2. What resources for people with disabilities are available in the community where you live?
+2. What resources for people with disabilities are available in your community?

-3. How do you think those resources might vary in surrounding areas?
+3. How might those resources vary in surrounding areas?

 Conclusion

-In short, cultural competence in nursing means that although a provider may not share the same beliefs, values, or experiences as their patients, they understand that in order to meet the patient’s needs, they must tailor their care delivery.
-Nurses are patient advocates, and it is on them to ensure that they are providing equitable and inclusive care to all populations.
+In short, cultural competence in nursing means that although a provider may not share the same beliefs, values, or experiences as their patients, they understand that to meet their needs, they must tailor their care delivery.
+Nurses are patient advocates, and they must ensure they provide equitable and inclusive care to all populations.

-However, cultural competence in nursing is ever changing and it is the responsibility of the provider to stay up-to-date in order to offer the best experience for all patients.
+However, cultural competence in nursing is ever-changing, and it is the provider's responsibility to stay up-to-date to offer the best patient experience.

 References + Disclaimer